benmai22/SpaceInvadersReboot/README.md

 -Alien AI is very challenging and move in its own unique direction

--Play the classic version of the game from our menu
+-Play the classic version of the game from the menu